 Director of Research

-Mr. Turnage is a Director of Research for the HMC’s Value Fund investment team.
+Mr. Turnage is the Director of Research for the HMC’s Value Fund investment team.
 Prior to joining HMC in October 2007, Mr. Turnage was Portfolio Manager & Equity Analyst for the Retirement Systems of Alabama (“RSA”).
 In this role, he co-managed the RSA Small Cap Active Portfolio and held research responsibilities for numerous sectors.
 From 2003 to 2005, Mr. Turnage was employed with Westwood Holdings Group, where he held the position of Assistant Vice President, served on the Small Cap Value portfolio management team, and worked as an analyst supporting all of the Westwood Equity Portfolios.
 Prior to Westwood, Mr. Turnage held various positions with AmSouth Asset Management Company including Portfolio Manager for the AmSouth Value Opportunity Portfolio and as an Equity Analyst for its value team.
 Mr. Turnage is a CFA charter holder and holds a Bachelor of Science degree in Business Administration from Samford University and a Master of Business Administration degree in Finance from Auburn University Montgomery.
 Mr. Turnage currently serves as Board Chairman for the Samford University Brock School of Business Economics, Finance and Quantitive Analysis Advisory Board.
 Mr. Turnage is a former President and Board member of the CFA Society of Alabama.

 Clayton C. Williams, CFA